 3.01.
 General.
 For purposes of these regulations, certain terms are defined in this section.
 The word “shall” is always mandatory and not merely advisory.

-3. Camping means to erect a tent or shelter or use any motor vehicle for the purpose of overnight occupancy.
+3.02 Camping means to erect a tent or shelter or use any motor vehicle for the purpose of staying for more than a day.

-3. Closed Property means Tribal properties generally not open to Tribal Members or any other individuals for specified activities.
-Non-Tribal members need to be in possession a trespass permit to remain.
+3.03 Camping Area means areas on Tribal property that have not been declared closed for camping activities by Tribal Council or the Natural Resource Commission.

-3. Designated Campsite means an established campsite with the location and boundaries defined.
+3.04 Designated Campsite means a dedicated campsite at the Gathering Grounds.

+3.05.
+Gathering Grounds means the “powwow” area located near the intersection of Chippewa Highway and Loon Road in Manistee, Michigan.

-3. Natural Resource Commission means the Tribal Commission established by Ordinance #06-500-01.
+3.06 Natural Resource Commission means the Tribal Commission established by Ordinance #06-500-01.

-3. Natural Resources Department means the department or any successor department established for the execution and enforcement of Tribal laws relative to the utilization of natural resources within its jurisdiction.
+3.07 Natural Resources Department means the department or any successor department established for the execution and enforcement of Tribal laws relative to the utilization of natural resources within its jurisdiction.

+3.08.
+Non-Tribal Member means an individual who is not a Tribal Member.

-3. Trespass Permit means a permit generated by the Natural Resource Department to a non-Tribal member, authorizing camping activity by that individual on designated Tribal Properties.
+3.09.
+Trespass Permit means a permit issued by the Natural Resource Department to a non-Tribal Member to participate in activities under these regulations with the sponsorship of a Tribal Member.

-3. Tribal means of or pertaining to the Little River Band of Ottawa Indians.
+3.10.
+Tribal means of or pertaining to the Little River Band of Ottawa Indians.